Applications for the 2019-20 English Language Assistants programme are open now.

 Why choose Spain?

 Spain’s geography boasts beaches, cities, mountains and national parks, all within a relatively short distance of each other.
-Made up of 17 autonomous communities (comunidades), all with their own cultures and even languages (such as Basque and Catalan).
-Spain is the perfect place from which to visit other countries, such as Portugal or Morocco.
+The country is made up of 17 autonomous communities (comunidades) and 2 autonomous cities (ciudades autónomas), all with their own cultures and even languages.
+Spain is the perfect base from which to visit other countries, such as Portugal or Morocco.

 - Spanish is one of the most important languages to the UK’s future, according to our Languages for the Future report.
 It is widely spoken, and is the official language of 21 countries.